Statistical Inference and Power Analysis for Direct and Spillover Effects in Two-Stage Randomized Experiments: A General Methodology for Two-Stage Randomized Experiments

 \subsection{Sample size formula}

 When planning a two-stage randomized experiment, we may wish to determine the sample size needed to detect a certain effect size with a given statistical power ($1-\beta$) and a significance level ($\alpha$).
-The sample size depends on the number of clusters and the cluster sizes.
-However, in two-stage randomized experiments, the cluster sizes are often fixed.
-Therefore, we will derive the required number of clusters of fixed sizes that ensures sufficient power to detect a deviation from the null hypothesis of interest.
+The sample size depends on the number of clusters and cluster sizes.
+In two-stage randomized experiments, however, the cluster sizes are often fixed.
+Therefore, we derive the required number of clusters of fixed sizes that ensures sufficient power to detect a deviation from the null hypothesis.

 \paragraph{General formulation.} We begin by considering a general alternative hypothesis,